S-Asghari/Node_Influence_Based_Label_Propagation/README.md

     -At last,(in both algorithms) nodes with same labels are located in a unique community. <br />

-"A brief explaination for methods used in the NIBLPA code"
+"A brief explaination for methods used in the NIBLPA code" <br />
-    -Begin: Assigns a unique label to each node.
+    -Begin: Assigns a unique label to each node. <br />
-    -findKS: Calculates the k value for each node and puts them in an array called KS.
+    -findKS: Calculates the k value for each node and puts them in an array called KS. <br />
-    -findNI: Calculates the NI value for each node by the formula written in the article.
+    -findNI: Calculates the NI value for each node by the formula written in the article. <br />
-    (Notice:
+    (Notice: <br />
-    N(i) in the formula means the set of nodes which are neighbours to node i. d(j) means degree of node j.
+    N(i) in the formula means the set of nodes which are neighbours to node i. <br />
+    d(j) means degree of node j. <br />
     ∝ is a constant value between 0 and 1 that can be assigned in the begining of code execution by the user.
-Its value can influence the result!)
+Its value can influence the result!) <br />
-    -Merge & sort: Implementation of merge-sort algorithm in order to sort vector X
+    -Merge & sort: Implementation of merge-sort algorithm in order to sort vector X <br />
-    -sortX: Sorts the nodes in decreasing order of their NI value
+    -sortX: Sorts the nodes in decreasing order of their NI value <br />
-    -calculateMaxLI: For each node of the graph, calculates the LI value by the formula written in the article.
+    -calculateMaxLI: For each node of the graph, calculates the LI value by the formula written in the article. <br />
-    -updateLabels: For the condition when there are more than one label with the most frequency for a node, this method calls calculateMaxLI and chooses the label with the most LI value.
+    -updateLabels: For the condition when there are more than one label with the most frequency for a node, this method calls calculateMaxLI and chooses the label with the most LI value. <br />
-    -divideCommunity:At the end of the algorithm when the labels will not change any more, nodes with same label will be located in one community implemented by hashSet.Also, "Result" is a vector of vector variable which is filled in this method and in each vector of it, all the nodes with the same label are gathered together.
+    -divideCommunity:At the end of the algorithm when the labels will not change any more, nodes with same label will be located in one community implemented by hashSet.Also, "Result" is a vector of vector variable which is filled in this method and in each vector of it, all the nodes with the same label are gathered together. <br />
-    -detectCommunity: By calling this method, the whole NIBLPA algorithm will run in order and step by step.
+    -detectCommunity: By calling this method, the whole NIBLPA algorithm will run in order and step by step. <br />